CassiaCaris/fatech-web-automation/README.md

   webDriver.findElement(By.id("myID")).click();
 ```

-* Check result of all flow interacation
+* Check result of all flow interaction
 ```java

 // Get the text of element and remove spaces from start and end of full text